Prospero's Books: Production and financing

 Gielgud is quoted as saying that a film of The Tempest (with him as Prospero) was his life's ambition, as he had been in four stage productions in 1931, 1940, 1957, and 1974.
 He had approached Alain Resnais, Ingmar Bergman, Akira Kurosawa, and Orson Welles about directing him in it, with Benjamin Britten to compose its score, and Albert Finney as Caliban, before Greenaway agreed.
 The closest earlier attempts came to being made was in 1967, with Welles both directing and playing Caliban.
 But after the commercial failure of their film collaboration, Chimes at Midnight, financing for a cinematic Tempest collapsed.

 "I don't know whether Greenaway ever saw me in it on stage, I didn't dare to ask him," Sir John told Conrad, who noted that the actor recalls his previous Prosperos in the book Shakespeare -- Hit or Miss?: “At the Old Vic in the 1930s he played the character as 'Dante without a beard'; in 1957 for Peter Brook he was 'an El Greco hermit', disheveled and decrepit; in 1974 for Peter Hall he was a bespectacled magus; now, for Mr. Greenaway, in a film that is a blitz of cultural icons, he is Renaissance man, exercising a universal power through the volumes in his library but confounded by his own sorry mortality.”

 “I was glad I knew the part so well, because there was so much going on in the studio to distract me,” Sir John recalled, “I had to parade up and down wearing that cloak which needed four people to lift, and with papers flying in my face all the time.
 And it was terribly cold in the bath."
 Sir John spent four frigid days during the winter naked in a swimming pool, to choreograph the shipwreck with which the film begins.

+Greenaway said “Keeping budgets low ... allows me to maintain control”.
+Prospero's Books had a reported budget of "roughly [US] $3 million."
+Greenaway praised one of the producers, Kees Kasander, saying he catered to Greenaway's unconventional requests and "never censor[ed]".

 The film was screened out of competition at the 1991 Cannes Film Festival.